 Now is all we ever have.
 There is only now, the present moment.
 Our ability to be in the present moment has a direct connection with happiness levels.
-Yet it is one of the hardest things to achieve.
+Yet it is one of the hardest things to achieve, especially at a time when it’s hard to embrace what is happening around us.
 Most of the time we tend to be thinking ahead or looking back and even if we are doing that in a positive way by looking forward to something or remembering a happy time we are still not operating in NOW.
+We may not even particularly like the NOW that we are in but it is all we have.

 I caught myself doing just that yesterday morning.
 We were on a beautiful walk, yet my mind was full of plans (positive ones) rather than focusing on being there where we were with my family and dog.